descartes-underwriting/app-technical-test/README.md

 2. List the existing contacts
 3. View the details of a contact
 4. Edit a specific contact
-5. Filter contacts by job
+5. Get all email address for a specific job
 6. Delete a contact

 Technology stack recommended: